2012–13 Hong Kong Senior Shield

 2012–13 Hong Kong Senior Shield was the 111th season of one of the Asian oldest football knockout competitions, Hong Kong Senior Shield.
-The competition was played in a two-legged tie, except for the final, which will be played in one match at Hong Kong Stadium.
+The competition was played in a two-legged tie, except for the final, which was played in one match at Hong Kong Stadium.
 The winner guaranteed a place in the 2013 Hong Kong AFC Cup play-offs.

-Wofoo Tai Po won their first Senior Shield title as they defeated Citizen in the final by penalty shoot-out.
+Wofoo Tai Po won their first Senior Shield title as they defeated Citizen in the final in a penalty shoot-out.